diogoamvasconcelos/social_watcher_v2/backend/docs/design.md

   - index can be used to add more aggregated data from some post-processing (not sure what yet)

 - gsi1pk: keyword & sk: happened_at
-  - could be useful for getting all results for a certain keyword (no use case yet)
+  - could be useful for getting all results for a certain keyword (no use case yet``ß)